Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

  A returning user should be able to:

  * Find the projects page and be able to access the GitHub repositorys
- * Be ale to Contact the sites owner via the contact page
+ * Be able to Contact the owner of the site via the contact page

  ### Site Owner